maketelegramstore/telegram-radio-agent/README.md

     exactly 30 different voices.
 *   **Hosting and Support:** Despite free keys, the agent requires hosting and ongoing support, as AI technologies and APIs are constantly evolving.
-*   **Flexible Monetization:** To cover infrastructure and development costs, we offer two models:
-    *   **Small advertisements:** Integration of non-intrusive ads into the content or interface.

 ## Who Is This Project For